williscool/node-twilio-scriber/readme.txt

 - It will only work with saving the number you press when it calls to confirm once.
 If you logout and try again it will choke

 - the recording page is just a wireframe right now.
-It shows where this will go but doesn't do actual recording yet
+It shows where stuff will go but doesn't do actual recording yet